neolp/itmp/README.md

 "Options" is a dictionary that allows to provide additional call request details in an extensible way.
 This is described further below.

-"Procedure" is the URI of the procedure to be called.
+"Procedure" is the URI of the procedure to be called. if uri denote event topic, CALL make polling for event and can be used for get an event without subscribing,in such a way RESULT bring Event if so and ERROR will return if no message.

 "Arguments" is a list of positional call arguments (each of arbitrary type) or dictionary of keyword call arguments.
 The Arguments may be empty or omitted.